truthcoin/www.truthcoin.info/_posts/2014-11-28-limits-of-blockchain.md

 ![NewtIntrade](/images/newt_small.png)

-### Identities / Names (Namecoin's Names, Bitmessage's Keypairs, ...)
+### Identities / Names (Namecoin)

 I searched for other zero-sum, 'necessarily-scarce assets', but I could only find one other: Names (you can't have someone taking yours, for example).
-[The case for digially-scarce names](http://www.aaronsw.com/weblog/squarezooko) already [been made](https://bitcointalk.org/index.php?topic=1790.222), but, more importantly, [the](http://namecoin.info/) [two](https://bitmessage.org/wiki/Main_Page) obvious applications of name-relevant software have already been developed and are already in use!
+[The case for digially-scarce names](http://www.aaronsw.com/weblog/squarezooko) already [been made](https://bitcointalk.org/index.php?topic=1790.222), but, more importantly, [the name-software itself has already been developed](http://namecoin.info/)!